What is Grades Journey?

 Step One

-We will create one or more extra entries in your Module Gradebook, one for each mark that SITS is expecting from students in the module.
+We will create automatically one or more extra entries in your Module Gradebook, one for each mark that SITS is expecting from students in the module.

 In this example, SITS expects two marks from this module and so Grades Journey creates two extra entries in the Gradebook.
 You can see the two normal student assignment submission points “Assignment Submission for ICA 1/2”, plus the two Grades Journey entries “For SITS (GJD1001-N / ICA 1/2)”.
 Note that the Grades Journey columns are not visible to students.